-The Trust also runs fortnightly seminars in London at Cecil Sharp House, near Regents Park, on the last Monday evenings of each month.
+The Trust also runs monthly seminars in London at Cecil Sharp House, near Regents Park, on the last Monday evenings of each month.
 These seminars are free (although donations are welcome) and are run on fairly informal lines - no advanced booking is required.
 For further details, including a syllabus of subjects and texts to be studied, click here - similar evenings are run monthly in Bristol (at St Werburg’s Community Centre, Horley Road, BS2 9TJ) usually on the penultimate Monday of each month - click here for details.

 Study weeks in Italy are arranged on an annual basis: again these have been suspended during the covid crisis, but we expect to restart in the summer of 2023.
 Details can be found here.